don-patterson/recipes/public/list/Salmon Fish Cakes.md

 ### Comments
 - We added fresh dill once, when we had it on hand.
 It was quite nice.
 - Using the bbq mats, you can grill them for about 4 minutes per side and they come out awesome.
-- Variaion:
+- Verified substitutes for green onion:
-  - instead of green onion, chop and fry 1/2 a small regular onion in butter
+  - dice and fry 1/2 a small regular onion in butter, and add some spinach near the end
-  - when the onion's cooked, add in some spinach and cook until it's wilted
-  - futher dice up this cooked mixture, and mix this in with the other ingredients
+  - dice a leek and fry in butter